openFyde/getting-started/README.md

 ### Write the image by using the `cros` command

-First, plug the USB stick into the box used to build the image and has the chroot.
+First, plug the USB stick into the box used to build the image and have the chroot.
 Then run the command below:

 ```
 (inside)